 Can you believe that Christmas is just 5 days away?
 If you ask my kids that is a lifetime.
 If you ask parents who have to get ready for Christmas and visitors it is probably WAY TOO soon.
 I’m right smack in the middle.
 My wrapping is done, my shopping not quite finished but just a few things to pick up, and my house spotless.
 The key….keeping it that way.
 However sometimes it is not the getting ready that is troublesome but the days afterwards when everything needs to be cleaned up and put back right.

 Before Your Guests Arrive:

 I personally feel the extra expense to hire someone to come in and do the dirty work, the floors, bathroom, sinks, and kitchens is well worth the price.
 It really takes some stress off of you when you have a ton of other things to prepare for.
-In fact just today I had my house cleaned by Fantastic Maids and it was worth every penny.
+In fact just today I had my house cleaned byand it was worth every penny.